baophamquocbao0502-crypto/Track_2/README.md

-# 🚗 NVIDIA End-to-End Self-Driving Car
+# 🚗End-to-End Self-Driving Car based on NVDIA Model Structure

 Train an NVIDIA CNN to autonomously drive a car by cloning human driving behaviour — camera image as input,